thebloglessread/thebloglessread.github.io/_posts/2017-11-15-a-tale-of-icecream-pretty-girls-and-hilltop-houses.md

     <i>The post below describes my corner of the land, Kerala.
 A state very different from much of the rest of the country.
 And those differences are cause for celebration, an affirmation of the very idea of India.</i>
 </p>

 <p style="text-align: justify"><b>Where there are quotes without attribution, it’s a reference to Shashi Tharoor’s “<a href='https://www.goodreads.com/book/show/32618967-an-era-of-darkness'>An Era of Darkness</a>;” but there are other sources, too, so mistakes above are likely mine and not his.
+The book expands upon <a href='https://vimeo.com/133904367'>his speech</a> at the Oxford Union debate in 2015.
 The other book I’d like to plug for no reason other than that it’s vaguely topical is Ramachandra Guha’s “<a href='https://www.goodreads.com/book/show/356824.India_After_Gandhi'>India After Gandhi</a>.”
 Both contain material I wish had been taught to me in school, and I’m completely baffled why they weren’t.</b></p>

 <p style="text-align: center">
     <b>xxx</b>